akeneo/pim-api-docs/content/akeneo-event-platform/getting-started.md

 ### 4. Create a Subscription

-1. Change the https endpoint value to the endpoint of your choice to receive events
+1. Change the https endpoint value to the url of your choice to receive events
 2. You can update the `events` array to receive more event types
 3. Send a `Create a Subscription` POST request
-4. That's it, make changes on your PIM and you shall receive events in your endpoint

 ![postman-create-subscription.png](../img/aep/postman-create-subscription.png)